brendan-ch/sourcebook/README.md

 - Python 3.12
 - MySQL 9.0.1
 - MySQL shell
-- Docker (for tests only, not required otherwise)
+- Docker (not required unless you want to run the tests)

 ### MySQL